chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 ## Current Limitations and Future Work

-The new elaboration system is still under development and doesn't yet support the full range of Chester language features.
+The elaboration system is under active development and doesn't yet support the full range of Chester language features.
 Current limitations include:

 - Limited support for complex expressions and statements
 - Incomplete handling of advanced type features like traits and interfaces